Step by step guide:

 3) Identify the materials and tools you’ll need

-Now you’ve got a flat garden, Colin suggests physically marking out your plan onto the ground.
-He used spray paint and drew on the grass where every aspect of the kitchen was going, to help him visualise how everything would look together.
+Now you’ve got a flat garden, physically mark out your plan onto the ground.
+Used spray paint and draw on the grass where every aspect of the kitchen was going, to help visualise how everything would look together.

 It's then time to work out exactly which tools and materials you’ll need.
 It helps to list out all the individual jobs that your kitchen will involve.
 Online calculators, such as this one, are useful for materials, helping you to decide how many bricks, flags and other pieces you will need for your project.